HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * When a private message is sent, everyone in the lobby hears the audio alert even when they are not the recipient.
 As a workaround the audio alert has been removed, as the chat window already visually flashes for the recipient.
 * Fixed Hiigaran Pulsar Corvette weapon sound effects (they were missing).
 * Fixed Hiigaran Gunship weapon sound effects (they were playing pulsar sounds).
+* Vaygr Battlecruiser Trinity Cannon now has enhanced sound effects based on the original intended sound from hw2c.
 * ‘Platform Complete’ audio is now played for Vaygr Gun Platforms and Missile Platforms.
 * Drone frigates with launched drones no longer make such a loud death explosion.
 * 'Resource Controller Complete' audio is now played for Taiidan Resource Controllers